 The internal barcode scanner will determine how much water is needed for your chosen capsule.
 So, there’s no need for any other buttons.
 You really couldn’t have a simpler coffee machine design.

-Other Nespresso machines like the Pixie have buttons for a single espresso, double espresso, and long coffee.
-And you can have whatever length you like from whichever capsule.
 With the Vertuo Plus, all that (admittedly small) flexibility is gone in favor of simplicity.
 In theory, this means each capsule is prepared optimally.
+So you’re getting better coffee.

 But, this does create a couple of other potential issues:

-The water tank is also movable, which is surprisingly handy if you’re short on space.
 Using the swivel arm, you can have the water tank either at the back or to the side of the machine.
-Just keep in mind that you have to remove the water tank to get to the used capsule container.
+I found it quite annoying that I had to remove the tank to get to the used capsule container though.
+Small things matter.

 Overall, the VertuoPlus has a very sleek design.
 There is a silver handle that pops up, revealing space for the capsule.
 Tap again to close, and push the button to make your coffee or espresso.